luomus/finbif-workshop/content/home/hero.md

 [cta_alt]
   url = "/tutorials/"
-  label = "Start a tutorial"
+  label = "Begin the tutorials"
 +++

 A workshop on using the FinBIF R package for accessing and analysing